 Tired of Getting Your Base Touched?
 It’s Time for Modern Networking

-How many times have you received the age old “just touching base” email?
-Now think about how many times you’ve ever responded to one of these?
-In a time when we have the ability to find out nearly everything about someone with the social tools at our disposal, why are we still getting our base touched?
+How many times have you received the age-old “just touching base” email?
+How many times you’ve actually ever responded to one of these?
+In a time when we have the ability to find out nearly everything about someone with the social tools at our disposal, why are we still getting our bases touched?

-Before social, before digital, you could actually “lose” contacts.
+Before social and digital networking you could actually “lose” contacts.
 A business card or address book was all that you had to stay in touch with your network.
-Well today, your rolodex has turned into more of a comet.
+Well today, your Rolodex has turned into more of a comet.

 A comet that drags a very long tail of contact debris.
 Digital and social keeps many, many more connections alive, even if some are barely breathing.
 This is both a challenge, as these “long-tail-connections” are hard to manage, but also a great asset – as the weak ties provide you with some of the best opportunities.

 Modern networking is about embracing the shift to more digital connections and social engagement, but still focusing on building trust.
 Let’s look at the four things you should do, to become a modern networker.